krithisaravan/Corrections-Den/README.md

 # Corrections Den: An Analysis of *Late Night with Seth Meyers* “Corrections” Comments

-[The Corrections Den](https://corrections-den.streamlit.app) offers an analysis of viewer comments from the *Late Night with Seth Meyers* YouTube series “Corrections” to uncover recurring themes, audience reactions, and trends in comments over time.
-Using NLP techniques like TF-IDF, sentence embeddings, and KMeans clustering, the app visualizes how comment topics evolve across episodes.
+The Corrections Den offers an analysis of viewer comments from the *Late Night with Seth Meyers* YouTube series “Corrections,” using TF-IDF and KMeans clustering to determine the most dominant topics in comments left throughout the series.
+Topic trends are visualized in Plotly to illustrate how how comment topics have evolved over the years.

 ---

-## Features
+## Overview

 - **Automated YouTube Data Collection**
-  - Fetches video metadata and comments using the YouTube Data API.
+  - YouTube API fetches video metadata and comments using the YouTube Data API.
+Only comments left on “Corrections” videos are analyzed.
-  - Filters for “Corrections” videos specifically.

 - **Text Cleaning & Preprocessing**
-  - Removes noise (links, punctuation, emojis).
-  - Normalizes and tokenizes viewer comments.
+  - Comments undergo tokenization and normalization, followed by TF-IDF vectorization.
+  - Text is filtered using a custom stopword list tailored to the "Corrections" comment domain to suppress generic filler language while preserving recurring in-jokes and references.

 - **Topic Clustering**
-  - Groups comments into topics using sentence embeddings and KMeans.
-  - Identifies representative keywords and sample comments per cluster.
+  - Comments are grouped into topics using TF-IDF and KMeans.
+This approach was selected after experimentation with embedding-based models, which tended to over-smooth highly referential, joke-heavy comments.
+TF-IDF was better suited for extracting frequently-recurring terms within a large dataset comprising many short, noisy documents.
+  - Clusters are computed once on the full corpus to ensure stability.
+Representative keywords are extracted from each cluster centroid, and a sample of comments aid in the qualitative interpretation of topics.

 - **Interactive Visualization**
-  - Explore trends and frequencies by topic, date range, and frequency (daily, weekly, monthly).
+  - A dynamic visualization on Plotly allows users to explore trends and frequencies by topic, date range, and frequency (daily, weekly, monthly).
-  - Built with Plotly for dynamic, interactive visualizations.

 ## [App](https://corrections-den.streamlit.app) Preview